 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 Does anyone know what to do with used coffee grounds from my filter machine?
-Not sure, but I think you can use them, when dried, to unblock a sink.
+Not sure, but I think you can use them. dried, to unblock a sink.
 Any other environmentally friendly ideas please?

 I want to find again any information regarding the use of coffee beans for the bad odor in closets.
 Please send me that information again.
 Thanks.

 I spray Febreze on to my clothes in my closet to remove odors.
 I use the vanilla scent because it's light and fresh and not strong or floral.
 You can use the Febreze made for fabrics OR the kind made for air freshener.
 You can also set tiny cups of vinegar in your closet.
 Just put the vinegar into a bottle or a jar with a lid and fill the jar less than half way with vinegar (any kind) then poke holes in the top of the jar.
 (06/24/2009)

 I was going to suggest vinegar for the closet, too :-) (06/24/2009)